wb14123/blog/jekyll/_posts/2024-06-03-Random-Video-Playlists-for-Self-Hosted-Videos.markdown

 index: ["/Computer Science/Digital Life"]
 ---

-With the development of computer systems and online streaming services, it's never easier to play TV shows or movies on demand.
+With the development of computer systems and online streaming services, it's never been easier to play TV shows or movies on demand.
 There are some shows that I watch over and over when I want to relax.
-But the action of finding a show and selecting an episode makes it less causal.
-To some extent, I miss the old days to causally open a TV channel just to watch some random things.
+But the action of finding a show and selecting an episode makes it less casual.
+To some extent, I miss the old days to casually open a TV channel just to watch some random things.
 In this article, I will explain my journey to achieve that.
 More specifically, I want something like this:

 * Be able to add videos into collections and play videos randomly from a collection.
 * Be able to share the collections and videos to other devices including: